Trinidad Fried Bake and Shark: The Best Fish Sandwich in the World

 Economic Impact:

-Beyond its culinary appeal, Bake and Shark plays a significant role in Trinidad’s economy.
+Beyond its culinary appeal, Fry Bake and Shark plays a significant role in Trinidad’s economy.
 According to the Trinidad and Tobago Guardian, the annual Maracas Bay Shark and Bake Festival attracts thousands of visitors, generating substantial revenue for local vendors and businesses.

 Environmental Concerns:

 While shark meat is a staple ingredient in traditional Bake and Shark, recent years have seen a growing awareness of the environmental impact of shark fishing.
 Organizations like the Caribbean Natural Resources Institute (CANARI) advocate for sustainable fishing practices to protect vulnerable shark populations.
-Therefore, nowadays other types of fish are used with the name remaining unchanged because ‘bake and fry fish’ does note evoke the same excitement as the beloved ‘bake and shark’ combo.
+Therefore, nowadays other types of fish are used with the name remaining unchanged because ‘bake and fry fish’ does not evoke the same excitement as the beloved ‘bake and shark’ combo.

 Culinary Creativity: